First Timer’s Guide to Zipolite (2026): Everything You Need to Know

 Travel Insurance Reminder

-Zipolite may feel like paradise (and it is!), but accidents still happen—sunburns, scooter mishaps, or food poisoning from that “one taco too many.”
-Most U.S., Canadian, and international health insurance plans don’t cover you abroad, which is why we always recommend having travel insurance.
+From sunburns and dehydration to scooter mishaps or food poisoning from that one late-night taco, having coverage can make a huge difference.
+Most U.S., Canadian, and international health insurance plans won’t cover you in Mexico, which is why we always travel with insurance.

 Final Thoughts